keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Kalivny Arc Overview.md

 His name is **[[Marckus Westmeister]]**, a teenager from Helena that was exploring in the woods when he found something thought to be lost and forgotten - a Feyblood weapon.

 In the beginning, the group is sent to look for a lost kid - Marckus.
-His parents have put out a
+His mother bursts into the Mammoths Arm Inn, begging for someone to find her baby.
+She had already tried to find someone in Helena but no one could, and she hurried over the Kalivny as fast as she could.

 ##### Sessions
 [[Andefaelt Session 1]]